charleslemaire0/TeenAstro/TeenAstroEmulator/installer/README.md

   ```powershell
   .\TeenAstroEmulator\installer\build_msi.ps1 -EmulatorsOnly
   ```
-  This builds only MainUnit and SHC, stages them plus SDL2 and icon, and produces an MSI that installs just the emulators and Start Menu shortcuts.
+  This builds MainUnit and SHC, stages **all** build output (exes plus every DLL: SDL2, MinGW runtime, etc.) and icon, then harvests with heat so the MSI contains everything needed to run.
 SDL2 is taken from the build output or, if missing, from `C:\SDL2\bin\SDL2.dll`.

 - **Firmware Uploader only** — To build and install only the Firmware Uploader (all required files: exe, config, esptool, teensy tools), run:
   ```powershell